Health & Wellness

 Weekly Healing Space

 Healing Spaces are weekly affirming spaces that foster community for students with undocumented, DACA, refugee or other immigration statuses.
 The space is intended for students with DACA, undocumented, refugee status or from mixed-status families.
-Email our team for the Zoom link.
+This space is not being held in spring 2022.

 Drop-In Spaces with Erica